 One of the best swimming beaches in Barbados | Anja On Adventure

-Sandy Lane Beach
+Sandy Lane

-Sandy Lane Beach is a sheltered public beach.
+Sandy Lane is a sheltered public beach.

-Sandy Lane is a postcard-perfect beach with pink-white sand, azure water, large trees, and a view of Rihanna’s residence.
+It is located on the Platinum Coast of Barbados, south of Holetown in front of Sandy Lane, the most iconic luxury resort in the world.
+This is a postcard-perfect stretch of pink-white sand, azure water, large trees, and a view of Rihanna’s residence.
 One of the ones you should pair with Barbados captions for Instagram.

 Rihanna residence on Sandy Lane beach or Platinum coast in Barbados

-Rihanna’s Residence on Sandy Lane Beach or Platinum Coast in Barbados | Anja On Adventure
+Rihanna’s Residence on Sandy Lane or Platinum Coast in Barbados | Anja On Adventure

 Brandons Beach